mjordan/islandora_workbench_docs/docs/updating_media.md

 - Updating the set of track files attached to media
 - Updating the Media Use TIDs associated with media
 - Updating the published status of media
-- Updating any plain text fields in media (currently, updating other field types is not possible, but there is an open [Github issue](https://github.com/mjordan/islandora_workbench/issues/606) for doing so)
+- Updating custom fields of any supported field type

 !!! warning
-    Currently, `update_media` replaces existing field values with those in the input CSV file, and replaces existing files with those named in the CSV.
+    Currently, `update_media` tasks replace existing files with those named in the CSV.

 ## Updating files attached to media
 !!! note